-During which of the above activities are children most likely to fight, “kvetch,” and complain?
+Now, during which of the above activities are children most likely to fight, kvetch, and complain?

-The surprising answer to this question is very likely choice C, as well.
+The surprising answer to this question is most likely also choice C.

-Many children don’t like school, and may regularly gripe about homework or going to school, but they don’t actually complain all that much in school.
-They basically get the idea that this is their responsibility, part of the reality of life, and they make the best of it.
+Many children don’t like school and regularly gripe about homework or going to school.
+Still, they usually don’t complain all that much during school.
+On some level, they understand that this is their responsibility and part of the reality of life, so they make the best of it.

-Meanwhile, the potential horrors of family vacations are the stuff of legend.
+Meanwhile, the intrinsic stress of family vacations is the stuff of legend.

-While these examples of dissatisfaction and complaining often involve children, it is no different for most adults.
+While these examples of dissatisfaction and complaining often involve children, adults aren’t much better when it comes to being satisfied.
 Materialistic pleasures rarely live up to the hype.

 The Talmud teaches that physical pleasures are largely illusory.
-We have an endless drive for more, being fooled into to believing that girl, that car, that home, that vacation will bring us happiness.
-But they won’t, because by their very essence they can’t.
+We have an endless drive to get more – fooling ourselves into believing that girl, car, home, or vacation will bring us elusive happiness.
+But by their very essence, fleeting materialistic things can’t provide happiness.

-The Kabbalists give a parable of a princess who gets lost in the forest and is taken in by a well-meaning, kind-hearted commoner.
+A parable is told about a princess who gets lost in the forest and is taken in by a well-meaning commoner.
 Despite his good intentions, he can never satisfy her royal tastes.
 She has experienced the creme de la creme and won’t settle for less.

-So too with the soul.
-As a spark of the Divine, it yearns for the spiritual; in vain we try to satisfy it with a good steak and a cruise to the Bahamas.
+The princess, say the Kabbalists, represents our soul.
+As a spark of the Divine, it yearns for the eternal; in vain, we try to satisfy it with a good steak and a cruise to the Bahamas.
 No wonder some people spend lifetimes wondering why they haven’t achieved true happiness.

-For the record, I am a big fan of family vacations and a good steak, and I might not turn down an offer to build me a sunroom or fly me first class to a choice vacation destination.
-The Torah doesn’t look favorably on an ascetic lifestyle, and actually commands us to enjoy the pleasures of this world, at the right time and within the correct parameters.
+For the record, I am a big fan of family vacations and a good steak, and I am unlikely to turn down an offer to fly first class to a choice vacation destination.
+The Torah does not condone ascetic lifestyles and commands us to enjoy the pleasures of this world at the right time and within the correct parameters.

-But it can’t be our focus.
-In this week’s parsha, we are told about our patriarch Yaakov (Jacob) and how he achieved great wealth.
-But that was never his primary desire.
-At the beginning of the parsha we find him asking G-d to take care of his physical needs; he specifically asks for nothing more than basic clothing and some bread to eat.
-And this never changes; Yaakov enjoys his wealth and uses it in the service of G-d.
-But he never changes his priorities; he always remains happy with simple bread.
+This week’s Torah portion tells us about our patriarch, Yaakov, and how he achieved great wealth.
+But wealth was never his primary desire.
+At the beginning of the Torah portion, we find Yaakov asking G-d to take care of his physical needs; he specifically asks for nothing more than essential clothing and some bread to eat.
+This is Yaakov’s essence.
+Even when becoming wealthy later on, he uses his wealth to serve G-d.
+His fundamental priorities never change; he always remains satisfied with simple bread.

-So this year, sleep late on Black Friday.
+So next year, sleep in on Black Friday.
 That high you get from finding the best deal won’t bring lasting happiness.
 The pursuit of materialism will only increase a thirst that can never be quenched.